willpearse/willpearse.github.io/_pages/home.md

 researchers on every continent bar Antarctica seeking to better understand and preserve biodiversity worldwide.

-We do not carry out academic research in a vacuum, but rather work directly with governments, charities, and the private sector to solve problems with biodiversity, health, and statistics/AI.
+We work directly with governments, charities, and the private sector to solve problems with biodiversity, health, and statistics/AI.
 If you have a problem you would like to solve, [please reach out directly to Will](mailto:will.pearse@imperial.ac.uk); for governments and charities we usually work for free and for the private sector we make use of [Imperial's consultancy scheme](https://www.imperial.ac.uk/natural-sciences/find-an-expert/icon/) for shorter contracts or [Imperial's industry services](https://www.imperial.ac.uk/natural-sciences/find-an-expert/industry-partnerships-and-commercialisation/)